 Nightmare on 13th

-This Salt Lake scare offers a different experience every year.
-This year’s theme: Cthulhu’s cave—all we know is that it involves tentacles, a dark labyrinth, and bloodthirsty creatures.
-Guests also have the option to add on “X-scream,” an extra-intense separate attraction, or try their luck at one of three themed escape rooms: Walk the Plank, Rogue Agent, or Curse of Anubis.
+This Salt Lake scare offers different experiences every year.
+This year’s themes: Nightmare Haunted House, with 12 themed nightmares; and X-Scream, an intense VIP only attraction.
+Guests also have the option try their luck at one of four themed escape rooms: Walk the Plank, Rogue Agent, Curse of Anubis, or Species Unknown.

 One of Utah’s most popular Halloween destinations, Cornbelly’s has something for everyone, from thrill-seeking grown-ups to the littlest boos and ghouls.
 Watch halloween fireworks, walk through “The Belly of the Beast,” and run through the 12-acre corn maze.
-Or try to keep your composure in the Big Top Terror haunted circus, the Hayloft Horror haunted barn, or Insanity Point.
+Or try to keep your composure in the Big Top Terror haunted circus or the Hayloft Horror haunted barn.
 Scare ratings are mild during the daytime, but they climb at night.
 In addition to spooky fun, there are countless other fall attractions, including zip lines, apple blasters, face painting, pumpkin bowling, interactive games, hayrides, and lots of food and treats.

 Castle of Chaos

 Why go to a haunted house when you can go to a haunted castle?
-This cavernous place just added 5,000 new square feet of scariness.
 Depending on your scare sensitivity, you can choose from five different levels of fear.
 In level five, you may be touched, restrained, moved, and threatened—even Danny Trejo was spooked.
-In addition to the haunted castle, be sure to try one of the castle’s famous haunted escape rooms: Zombie, Serial Killer, Asylum, Paranormal, and Captain’s Booty.
-For extra frightening fun, book a private haunt just for you and your group.
+In addition to the haunted castle, be sure to try one of the castle’s famous haunted escape rooms: Lockdown, Serial Killer, Asylum, and Paranormal.